Multi-time quantum process tomography on a superconducting qubit: Conclusion

 \section{Conclusion}

-We report the first experimental full characterisation of a multi-time quantum process on a superconducting qubit.
-We implement ten three-time processes using an in-house superconducting processor and a cloud processor from IBM Quantum.
+We report the first experimental full {tomography} of a multi-time quantum process on a superconducting qubit. {We implement mid-circuit measurements and overcome the need for a feed-forward mechanism with a {new} post-processing {technique}.} We implement ten three-time processes using an in-house superconducting processor and a cloud processor from IBM Quantum.
 We characterise the processes using the process matrix formalism and provide a measure of their non-Markovian noise; both general and stemming from quantum correlations across time.
 We find that non-Markovian noise is present in all cases, with a significant proportion originating from genuine quantum correlations.
 A comparison with a simple system-environment model indicates that the influence of nearest-neighbour qubits is not sufficient to account for all the observed quantum non-Markovianity.
-Our results demonstrate the capacity of our methods to fully describe multi-time processes and confidently measure and characterise non-Markovian noise, laying the foundation for novel error-mitigation techniques set to impact current and future quantum devices.